 The medication may work with a single dose, while some dogs require lifelong treatment and regular blood tests to monitor the effects.

-Your family should pay attention to any changes in your dog’s behavior that could indicate aggression.
-You should modify your interactions with your dog during those times if necessary.
+Your family should consider any changes in your dog’s behavior that could indicate aggression.
+If necessary, you should modify your interactions with your dog during those times.

 You may have to consider euthanasia if the aggression becomes unmanageable.